daerich/daerich.github.io.old/_posts/2019-03-01-gta-mods-revamped.md

 * Enhanced Cruise Control by Kryo4Lex
 * LeFix Simple Fuel(updated by ikt)(select button remapped to vk_return)
 * LeFix Speedometer(updated by ikt)(--||--)
-* Manual Transmission by ikt
+* Manual Transmission by ikt (ShiftUp bound to CapsLock)
 * Christmas in Singleplayer by CamxxCore
 * Map Editor by Guadmaz (use nativeui supplied in zip) +US - Canadian Border by Sereous313